GodotSteam/GodotSteam/README.md

   steam_appid.txt
   ./godot.windows.tools.64.exe
   ```
-- Your game must ship with the executable and Steam API DLL/SO/DyLIB.
-Lack of the Steam API DLL/SO/DyLib (for your respective OS) or the steam_appid.txt will cause it fail and crash.
-Do not include the steam_appid.txt or any .lib files.
+- Lack of the Steam API DLL/SO/DyLib (for your respective OS) or the steam_appid.txt will cause it fail and crash when testing or running the game outside of the Steam client.
+  - **NOTE:** Your game *must ship* with the executable and Steam API DLL/SO/DyLIB.  *Do not* include the steam_appid.txt or any *.lib files.
   - **NOTE:** For OSX, the libsteam_api.dylib and steam_appid.txt must be in the Content/MacOS/ folder in your application zip or the game will crash.
   - **NOTE:** For Linux, you may have to load the overlay library for Steam overlay to work:
   ```